ekala-project/eka/README.md

 ## The Nix Connection: A Foundation for Reproducible Builds

-While the Atom Protocol's ambition is to be a universal, backend-agnostic standard, a verifiable build system is essential to translate its source code integrity into truly reproducible artifacts. `eka`'s inaugural implementation is therefore deeply integrated with the Nix ecosystem, which provides a powerful foundation for this vision.
+While the Atom Protocol's ambition is to be a universal, language-agnostic standard, a verifiable build system is essential to translate its source code integrity into truly reproducible artifacts. `eka`'s inaugural implementation is therefore deeply integrated with the Nix ecosystem, which provides a powerful foundation for this vision.

 The architecture is best understood as three distinct, decoupled layers: